tbxfreeware/seed_randomly/README.md

 # seed_randomly
-Header `tbx.seed_randomly.cpp14.h` provides tools for seeding a C++ random number engine with random seeds from `std:random_device`.
-It works with any engine that can be seeded with a seed sequence, including those in the C++ Standard Library.
+Header `tbx.seed_randomly.cpp14.h` is a single-file "library" that provides tools for seeding a C++ random number engine.
+It works with any engine that can be seeded with a seed sequence, including all of the random number engines in the C++ Standard Library.
+It generates seeds using `std:random_device`.

 This header uses only the features of C++14, nothing later.